At 50, Mary Closner faced her first colonoscopy, plus her annual mammogram.

 Mary was surprised how many of her friends have avoided mammograms out of worry that the test will be physically and emotionally uncomfortable.
 “It’s so easy, and the technology is so modern.
 Breast cancer is such a common concern nowadays; this is a quick test that takes some worry off your mind,” she says.

 Cost is another concern, as insurance deductibles rise.
-As a small business owner, Mary buys her own insurance, and watches costs without cutting corners.
 “I look at the screening tests as an investment in my health.
 Keeping up with my health helps maintain my quality of life.
 I don’t want to wait until there’s a problem,” Mary says.
 “You’re making an investment in your health.
 It’s a must.”

 For many, it’s anxiety of the unknown that makes screening tests seem scary.
 Once you know what to expect, it’s easier to keep the screening schedule that your doctor recommends.
-(For adults 50 and older, that’s typically an annual mammogram, and colonoscopy every 10 years.
+(That’s typically an annual mammogram starting at age 40, and colonoscopy every 10 years starting at age 50.
 Talk to your provider about your own history and risk factors.)